Become a Member

 The Executive Director may approve the sale of others’ products when it is in the Association’s financial interest and the product would be helpful to NSPRA members.

 Any endorsement or joint project must further the Association’s Mission, Goal, and Objectives.

-Association membership lists shall not be distributed to outside agencies or individuals except as approved in writing by the Executive Director.
+Association membership lists shall not be distributed to outside agencies or individuals except as approved in writing by the Executive Director and except as provided for in other policies and association guidelines (i.e., sponsors).
 In all such cases, the criteria for approval shall be that use of the lists shall be in the best interests and for the benefit of the NSPRA membership as a whole.

 Complaints about Association materials, products, services or personnel should be addressed to the Executive Director.
 Executive Board members who receive complaints should encourage direct communication with the Executive Director and inform the Executive Director of the complaint.